global-education-monitoring-report/wide2020/README.md

 # WIDE

 The main changes I made to the MICS code are to separate it into 4 parts: reading, cleaning, calculating variables and summarizing.
 At the same time, inside each of these parts I have tried to simplify the code as much as possible and to separate the logic from the data.
-To do this, I introduced several Stata module commands that need to be installed and generated specific commands.
+To do this, I introduced several Stata module commands that need to be installed and generated specific commands that I named with an underscore.
 On the other hand, I created auxiliary tables that, through a merge with the dataset, allow a systematic replacement of values in different variables (region, ethnicity, etc.).
 There was also a change in the organization of the data and the homogenization of the country names.
 The files for each country should be in a single folder and named as follows: country_yyyy_hl.dta.
 This makes it easier to read and join them into a single file.
+For those countries whose name contains more than one word, the first letter of each is capitalized without leaving any space between the words.

 ## Reading